Hyundai Kona: Recall

-In April 2024, Hyundai Australia recalled over 1,700 Kona cars equipped with the 1.6-litre T-GDi turbocharged petrol engine, as they pose a potential fire hazard.
-The issue relates to a manufacturing defect, the bracket that retains the Engine Control Unit (ECU) could interfere with the vehicle wiring in the event of a collision, causing a short circuit results in a vehicle fire.
-Kona models that were built from the 2023 model year were affected by the recall.
+In April 2024, Hyundai Australia recalled 1,726 second-generation (SX2) Kona vehicles equipped with the 1.6-litre T-GDi turbocharged petrol engine and built from the 2023 model year.
+According to the recall notice, a manufacturing defect could cause the bracket retaining the engine control unit (ECU) to interfere with the vehicle's wiring in the event of a collision, causing a short circuit resulting in a vehicle fire.

+In the United States, Hyundai Motor America issued a related recall in December 2023 (NHTSA campaign 23V901) covering 10,984 model-year 2024 Kona vehicles equipped with the 1.6-litre T-GDi engine and produced between June and November 2023.
+In the affected vehicles, the 12-volt positive battery cable could be damaged through contact with the engine control module (ECM) bracket during a frontal crash, creating an electrical short and increasing the risk of a post-crash engine compartment fire.
+The recall followed an engine-compartment fire observed in a Kona test vehicle during IIHS frontal crash testing; no fires in customer vehicles were reported.

 Awards

 At the 2019 North American International Auto Show in Detroit, both the electric and non-electric versions were announced as the winners of the 2019 North American Utility Vehicle of the Year, the first for a subcompact crossover SUV in its award history.

 U.S. News & World Report ranked the Hyundai Kona at No. 1 (tied with the Kia Soul and Mazda CX-30) on its list of Best Subcompact SUVs for 2022, giving it a score of 8.4 out of 10.

 In 2023, Hyundai Kona won the 'Car of the Year' prize at the Auto Express New Car Awards.